How long should my baby sleep in the same room as me?

 Glossary of terms

-• Room sharing When a baby sleeps in their parent(s) or carer in their own separate sleeping space such as a cot or Moses basket.
+🟡 Room sharing | When a baby sleeps in their parent(s) or carer in their own separate sleeping space such as a cot or Moses basket.

-• Bed sharing when a baby shares the same bed with an adult for most of the night, and not just to be comforted or fed.
+🟡 Bed sharing | When a baby shares the same bed with an adult for most of the night, and not just to be comforted or fed.
 Some parents also choose to sleep with their baby in other places.

-• Sofa sharing when a parent or carer sleeps on a sofa or armchair with a baby
+🟡 Sofa sharing | When a parent or carer sleeps on a sofa or armchair with a baby (remember – this is dangerous)

-• Co-sleeping when parents or carers sleep on a bed, a sofa or a chair with a baby
+🟡 Co-sleeping | When parents or carers sleep on a bed, a sofa or a chair with a baby